About the Programe

 Scholarships & Tuition

-LAWGID offers Erasmus Mundus scholarships for excellent candidates from all over the world.
+LAWGID programme offers Erasmus Mundus scholarships for excellent candidates from all over the world.

 In addition, the programme is open to non-scholarship students enrolling with tuition fees under a joint tuition policy.